ktlim/LDM-148/index.rst

 The top tier is science "applications" software that generates data products.
 This software is used to build "payloads" that perform particular data analysis and product generation tasks.
 It is also used by science users and staff to analyze the data products.
+The detailed design of the components in this tier is given in Data Management Science Pipelines Design, LDM-151.
 The middle tier is "middleware" software components and services that execute the science application payloads and isolate them from their environment, including changes to underlying technologies.
 These components also provide data access for science users and staff.
+The detailed design of the components in this tier is given in Data Management Middleware Design, LDM-152.
 The bottom tier is "infrastructure": hardware, networking, and low-level software and services that provide a computing environment.
+The detailed design of components in this tier is given in Data Management Infrastructure Design, LDM-129.

 The DMS computing environments reside in four main physical locations: the Summit Site including the main Observatory and Auxiliary Telescope buildings on Cerro Pachon, Chile; the Base Facility data center located at the Base Site in La Serena, Chile; the Archive Facility data center at the National Center for Supercomputing Applications (NCSA) in Urbana, Illinois, USA; and the Satellite Computing Facility at CC-IN2P3 in Lyon, France.
 These are linked by high-speed networks to allow rapid data movement.
 The Base and Archive Facilities include production computational environments (the Base Center and Archive Center, respectively) and also the US and Chilean Data Access Centers.

 The DMS service instances can be broken down into four main functional domains: a Level 1, near-realtime domain (L1) closely linked to the rest of the Observatory; a Level 2 domain (L2) organized around the annual Data Release Production; a Data Access Center domain (DAC) with associated science user support components; and an analysis and developer support domain (ADS) encompassing environments that operations staff use for science verification, software development, system integration, and system testing.
-In addition, an underlying infrastructure domain (Infra) hosts services supporting all of the other domains, including a common Data Backbone that provides data transport and archiving for all domains.
+In addition, an underlying infrastructure domain (Infra) hosts services supporting all of the other domains, including a common Data Backbone that provides data transport and archiving that is the primary connection between all of the domains.
 These domains are distinguished by having different users, operations timescales, interfaces, and often components.

 The services that make up the DMS include (with the domains they are in noted):